 The internal and external premises will be inspected at regular intervals by the Premises Officer and governors, the inspections are recorded and resulting issues reported to the Head teacher.
 The school is to be kept clean, tidy and free from hazardous obstacles.
-Staff must report any defective equipment, furniture or premises issues to the Premises Officer using the defects log, and through the weekly Agenda item at teachers' staff meetings and fortnightly support staff meetings.
-The Premises Officer and Bursar will sign and date completed actions in the log.
+Staff must report any defective equipment, furniture or premises issues to the Premises Officer, and/or through the weekly Agenda item at teachers' staff meetings and fortnightly support staff meetings.
+The Premises Officer monitors actions.